 That said, our goal would always be to keep things from worsening with the mold spreading rapidly.

-How Professional Mold Inspection & Testing Is Handled
+How Professional Mold Inspection & Testing Is Handled in Mcpherson, KS

 If you’re appraising a new property or concerned about an aging property, even your current home, scheduling an expert inspection can provide clear information and strategic options.
 And if no mold is discovered?
 That’s the best-case scenario; at least you’ve put your mind at ease!
-So what kind of process should you expect when hiring trained professionals to perform an evaluation of your space?
+So, what kind of process should you expect when hiring trained professionals to perform an evaluation of your space?

 - Visual Inspection: The first check for experts is unlike the first one for you!
 We eyeball it.
 But in truth, eyeballing it is the perfect, low-cost way to determine whether you have any visible signs of mold.
 Visual inspection also helps us identify potential problem areas, allowing us to apply our other inspection tools more intentionally.
 And we don’t just look with our eyes; we look with our noses too.
 Mold has a distinct, musty smell.
 Any area with a moldy scent also warrants further inspection.

 - Inspection Tools: beyond the range of our human eyes, infrared capture and moisture mapping tools give us more ways to chart mold outbreaks.
 We wouldn’t be the experts if we stopped after a once-over.
 Part of any quality mold inspection will be determining the mold’s spread and growth pattern in your environment.
 Using infrared cameras, we are able to detect subtle temperature differences from one suspect surface to the next.
-Lower temperature surfaces may in fact be cooler because they are damp or more exposed to moisture.
-Water trapped inside porous surfaces such as ceilings, walls or insulation can become a feeding frenzy for growing and spreading mold.
+Lower-temperature surfaces may, in fact, be cooler because they are damp or more exposed to moisture.
+Water trapped inside porous surfaces such as ceilings, walls, or insulation can become a feeding frenzy for growing and spreading mold.
 Moisture mapping allows us to model a picture of that mold’s growth.
 When we need to know what we are up against, charting and mapping spread is essential.
 Mapping is the best way to develop effective containment strategies during the remediation process.

 - Air and Surface Testing: we don’t want to leave anything to guesswork.
 When we have further suspicion of mold, sampling and testing can be the most accurate method to measure mold quantity and variety.
-Air testing should be minimally-invasive; we are able to sample from inside a wall or ceiling without cutting or creating long-term damage.
+Air testing should be minimally invasive; we are able to sample from inside a wall or ceiling without cutting or creating long-term damage.
 Air samples are typically drawn from multiple points along suspected areas and contained to be later lab-tested.
 Air quality tests and trustworthy labs will reliably show us the mold spore count floating through your environment.
 Any particulate count beyond EPA-determined acceptable mold levels warrants further action.
 A second test available to us is surface sampling.
 Generally, surface testing applies to areas with visible mold growth.
 A swab or tape strip is used to collect a sample of surface growth.
 This sample is also lab-tested, revealing both the type and severity of mold we encounter.
 Some molds are more toxic than others, and when allergy or other health concerns are present, determining the mold variety may be worthwhile.

 Can You Use An At Home Mold Kit For Mold Testing?